Christianity in the 1st century: Etymology

 See also Sect of "The Way", "The Nazarenes" and "Christians": Names given to the Early Church.)
-Other Jews also called them "the Nazarenes".
-According to Acts 11:26, the term Christian (Χριστιανός), meaning "follower of Christ", was first used in reference to Jesus's disciples in the city of Antioch.
+Other Jews also called them "the Nazarenes."
+According to Acts 11:26, the term Christian (Χριστιανός), meaning "follower of Christ," was first used in reference to Jesus's disciples in the city of Antioch.
 The earliest recorded use of the term "Christianity" (Χριστιανισμός) was by Ignatius of Antioch, in around 100 AD.

 Origins

 Jewish–Hellenistic background

 The earliest Christians were an apocalyptic sect within Second Temple Judaism.
 The basic tenet of Second Temple Judaism was ethical monotheism.
 Jews believed God had chosen them to be his people and had made a covenant with them.
 As part of this covenant, God gave his people the Torah (Law) to guide them in their worship of God and in their interactions with each other.
-The law required Jews to observe the Sabbath, follow kosher food laws, and circumcise their male children.
-Judaism's holiest place was the Temple in Jerusalem.
-It was there that a hereditary priesthood offered sacrifices of incense, food, and various kinds of animals to God.
-Sacrifices could only be offered at the Temple, but Jews in both Palestine and throughout the Diaspora established synagogues as centers of prayer and study of Judaism's sacred scriptures.
+The law required Jews to observe the Sabbath, follow kosher dietary laws, and circumcise their male children.
+Judaism's holiest place was the Temple in Jerusalem, where a hereditary priesthood offered sacrifices of incense, food, and various kinds of animals to God.
+Sacrifices could be offered only at the Temple, but Jews in both Palestine and throughout the Diaspora established synagogues as centers of prayer and study of Judaism's sacred scriptures.

 Christianity "emerged as a sect of Judaism in Roman Palestine" in the Hellenistic world of the first century AD, which was dominated by Roman law and Greek culture.
 A major challenge for Jews during this time was how to respond to Hellenization and remain faithful to their religious traditions.
 During the early 1st century AD, there were many competing Jewish sects in the Holy Land, including Pharisees, Sadducees, Essenes, and other groups.
 Each group adopted different stances toward Hellenization.